XavaDigital/ServerlessSaas/README.md

 Team owners can invite new members to their team.
 Invites are send by calling the Cloud Function `sendTeamInviteEmail` from `pages/account/team`.
 If you have set up Postmark, then this will send out a email with an invite link.
 This link will contain the following query params: `teamId=<TEAM_ID>&email=<INVITED_EMAIL>`.
 When the invited user goes to that page we fetch the Team name and pre-fill the email field.
 When this user signs up, the same `onUserCreate` functions get called but this time it will not create a team but updates the user inside the team with the given ID.
 If the user exists on the team, the status will be updated to `active`.

-Not: Users can only be part of 1 team.
+Note: Users can only be part of 1 team.
 They can't join multiple teams or be both team owner as a member of a different team.

+#### How to use

+When you want to scope newly created documents to a certain team, it's recommended to create sub-collections inside the team document.
+For example, a team member creates a "project", you could have the following structure: `/teams/{teamId}/projects`.
+This way, you can simply fetch all projects of a certain team with `db.collection("teams").doc("team-123").collection("projects").get()`.
+It's recommended to always save the userId on the project document as well, so you can list all project created by a single users like `db.collection("teams").doc("team-123").collection("projects").where("userId", "==", "user-123").get()`.

+You do not have to use sub-collections.
+A different way would be to save the team ID on the project document, so you can query for all projects with a given teamID.
+Just keep in mind that this will result in a lot more reads, especially when your application starts to grow.
+Since Firestore has a pay-for-what-you-use pricing model, it's recommended to think about how you structure your data so you have a little reads/writes as possible.
+If you do this well, you can start completely free or at least keep your bills very low.
+Check out this short video on [How to NOT get a 30K Firebase Bill](https://www.youtube.com/watch?v=Lb-Pnytoi-8).

+---

+## Deploy on Vercel

+The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/import) from the creators of Next.js.
+Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+Make sure you set up your production environment variables.
+You can configure secrets in the [Environment Variables](https://vercel.com/docs/build-step#environment-variables) section of the project in the Vercel dashboard.

 ---